pycom/pycom-micropython-sigfox/ports/qemu-arm/README.md

 The difference is that CodeSourcery needs `-T generic-m-hosted.ld` while ARM's version  requires `--specs=nano.specs --specs=rdimon.specs` to be passed to the linker.

+To build and run image with builtin testsuite:

+    make -f Makefile.test test